AlphaKure/NP-File-Converter/EN_README.md

 <p>

-&emsp; Please go to setting.json file first to set the required external program path.
-You can use setting.py to help modify it.
+&emsp; Please go to setting.ini file first to set the required external program path.

 &emsp;&emsp; deretore:Please enter the path of hca.exe in deretore.